inabikarilibrary/inalib/inapedia/players/belgian/luxie.md

 # Luxie

-Luxie is a Belgian player, maining Chain.
+Luxie is a Belgian :belgium: player, maining Chain.

 ## Achievements